tikv/tikv/docs/grpc-config.md

 # gRPC Configuration

 TiKV uses gRPC, a remote procedure call (RPC) framework, to build a distributed transactional key-value database. gRPC is designed to be high-performance, but ill-configured gRPC leads to performance regression of TiKV.
+This document describes how to configure gRPC.

 ## grpc-compression-type